In this page

 1. Analysing the effect of outstanding bridging

-By looking at the cases from 2018-19 that have been refunded since, we have been able to model the effect of bridging that is yet to occur within the data we published for 2020-21.
-A person can reclaim the higher rates tax if they dispose of their former main residence within 3 years of the date they acquire their new main residence, but most will occur within the first or second years.
-Note that some of those refunds will have already been made during 2020-21, and so we use the term “outstanding bridging” to represent those refunds still to occur in subsequent years.
+A person can reclaim the higher rates of tax if they dispose of their former main residence within 3 years of the date they acquire their new main residence, but most will occur within the first or second years.
+Some of those refunds will have already been made during the latest financial year, and so we use the term ‘outstanding bridging’ to represent those refunds still to occur in subsequent years.
 Therefore, these are the transactions we’d expect to eventually leave the counts of higher rates transactions, when they change to main rate residential transactions at that point.

 2. Breaking out company data

-- the second is everything else in the company purchase terms which is more likely to be relevant to use in the buy to let sector, but may also be relevant in the second or holiday home context (but for which we have limited information currently)
+This is more likely to be relevant to use in the buy to let sector but may also be relevant in the second or holiday home context.
+However, we only have limited information currently for this data.

 3. Individuals buying property for use other than own main residence

-Note the use of the word “approximately”, however.
-We’d always recommend using “approximately” as there is a level of estimation involved.
+Note the use of the word ‘approximately’.
+We’d always recommend using this as there’s a level of estimation involved.

 We hope that if we can link to data from the Welsh register of landlords then separating out longer-term rentals will be possible.
-This might mean the remainder might represent more closely the narrower definition of second homes mentioned earlier, although this will also need to be informed by wider work, reflecting definitions used in the second home context at the time.
+This might mean the remainder might represent more closely the narrower definition of second homes mentioned earlier.
+This will also need to be informed by wider work, reflecting definitions used in the second home context at the time.

-We’d also like to extend the modelling to our other geographic datasets, including Senedd constituency areas; areas of deprivation; or possibly different groupings of local areas based on other common characteristics.
+We’d also like to extend the modelling to our other geographic datasets or possibly different groupings of local areas based on other common characteristics.

 If you think any of this further analysis will be useful or, have any comments on the data we already publish on either LTT or Landfill Disposals Tax, we’d be interested in hearing from you.